Limits and possibilities of refractive index in atomic systems: Manipulating refraction using wave mixing

-The trade-off for this is seen in \fig{4 level amplitudes}, which is a plot with logarithmic scaling of the relative field amplitudes needed to obtain each eigenvalue.
-The eigenvectors give the initial amplitudes and phases of $\mathbf{E_1}$ and $\mathbf{E_2}$ that are required to obtain each eigenvalue.
-In order to obtain the index that increases with $\omega_2$, the amplitude of $\mathbf{E_2}$ must be much greater than that of $\mathbf{E_1}$ for larger $\omega_2$.
-At some point, this could become unrealistic since we are assuming that both fields are small, and for a given $\mathbf{E_2}$, only a much smaller $\mathbf{E_1}$ can be refracted.
-Also, increasing $\omega_2$ decreases $\chi_{12}$, $\chi_{21}$, and $\chi_{22}$, which eventually will effectively decouple the fields.
+The trade-off for this is seen in \fig{4_level_index_eigenvector_amplitudes}, which is a plot of the modulus of the eigenvector component corresponding to $\mathcal{E}_1$ relative to the modulus of the component corresponding to $\mathcal{E}_2$ for each eigenvalue.
+For small $\nu_2/\nu_1$ where $Re(n_1)$ is large, the required initial amplitude for $\mathcal{E}_2$ is comparable to or smaller than the required amplitude for $\mathcal{E}_1$.
+However, for larger $\nu_2/\nu_1$ where there is also an increase in $Re(n_1)$, the ratio of amplitudes becomes very small.
+For a given initial $\mathcal{E}_2$, less of $\mathcal{E}_1$ can be refracted at higher values of $\nu_2/\nu_1$, or else a much stronger $\mathcal{E}_2$ must be used to refract some amount of the field of interest.
+Otherwise, some of $\mathcal{E}_1$ will project onto the other eigenvector and experience $n_2$.
+Also, increasing $\nu_2$ (and simultaneously increasing $\omega_2$) decreases $\chi_{12}$, $\chi_{21}$, and $\chi_{22}$, which will eventually effectively decouple the fields.
 These observations suggest that there are limits to this behavior in the linear regime, in addition to the limitation imposed by the density.
-With four levels, there is more freedom in attaining a desired refractive index by choosing a certain level scheme, but this does not result in a significantly enhanced index in this simple case without nonlinear effects.
+With wave mixing, there is more freedom in attaining a desired refractive index by choosing a particular level scheme, but this does not result in a significantly enhanced index in this simple case without nonlinear effects.